weikailin/cs3120-toc/0-syllabus.md

 # Communication

-We will primarily use the course website for posting course materials, and use the course TBD-discuss for interactive communications.
+We will primarily use the course website for posting course materials, and use the course Ed Discussion for interactive communications.

 **Course Website:** We will post all course materials at [https://uvatoc.github.io](https://uvatoc.github.io).